You will be required to comply with this code of

 safety duties and obligations.

-If you intend on conducting a
+If you intend to conduct a

 business or undertaking that involve abrasive blasting you must eliminate risks